 This guide outlines the steps to get started with using Rackbeat.
-If you are interested in using Rackbeat, please contact Netvisor's sales.
-Once the environment is set up and access rights are added, you can proceed with the implementation using the following instructions.
+If you are interested in using Rackbeat, you can contact Netvisor's sales.
+Rackbeat can be implemented directly through Netvisor Store.
+Once the environment is opened, you can proceed with the implementation using the following instructions.

 CONTENTS